-Can-C™ is made to pharmaceutical standards under cGMP and ISO9001 standards in an approved and licensed facility.
-Can-C™ is the only NAC eye-drop that is approved, tested and recommended by the inventors.
+All variants of Can-C™ eye drops are made to pharmaceutical standards under cGMP and ISO9001 standards in an approved and licensed facility.

-Where can I read clinical studies about Can-C™ and N-acetylcarnosine?
+Where can I read clinical studies about Can-C™, Can-C™K9 and N-acetylcarnosine?

 To date, no serious side effects or contraindications have been noted in any of the clinical trials.

 Can-C™ K9 (N-Acetylcarnosine eye drops for dogs) Testimonial